htrgouvea/research/_pages/about.md

 ### Bio

-Born and raised in a city in the interior of Brazil, I wrote my first lines of code at the age of 14, after that I found myself falling in love with the computing universe and the offensive security area.
-When I finished high school, I moved to greater São Paulo to start my career so far in software development and, two years later, I finally managed to fulfill my dream and work with Information Security.
+Born and raised in a city in the interior of Brazil, I wrote my first lines of code at the age of 14, after that I fell in love with the universe of computing and the offensive area of security.
+When I finished high school, I moved to Greater São Paulo to start my career so far in software engineering and, two years later, I finally managed to fulfill my dream and work with Information Security.

 ---